gyulanemeth/bluefox.email/docs/personalization.md

 ## Text personalization

-When it comes to personalization, probably the most important thing is to personalize texts.
-Besides typing in the merge tags themselves, while editing a text element, you can also click the merge tag button highlighted on the screenshot below.
+When it comes to personalization, probably the most important thing is to personalize text.
+Besides typing in the merge tags manually, while editing a text element you can also click the merge tag button highlighted in the screenshot below:

 ![Editing a text element - merge tag icon highlighted.](./personalization-03.png)

-It will open a dialog that contains all the possible built-in merge tags and the contact-related merge tags that you defined.
+It will open a dialog that contains all the available built-in merge tags and any contact-related merge tags you've defined.

 ![Editing a text element - merge tag dialog opened.](./personalization-04.png)

-You just need to click on the one you want to insert.
+You just need to click the one you want to insert.

 ![Editing a text element - merge tag inserted.](./personalization-05.png)

-You can also use merge tags in your links within your text.
-Open the link dialog by clicking on the highlighted icon:
+You can also use merge tags in links within your text.
+Open the link dialog by clicking the highlighted icon:

 ![Editing a text element - link button highlighted.](./personalization-06.png)

-You can see the merge tags icon highlighted on the right-hand side.
-That opens the same dialog that you saw previously.
-Keep in mind that you will need to change the protocol to "other" if the link inserted by your merge tag already contains a protocol.
+You'll see the merge tag icon on the right-hand side.
+That opens the same dialog shown earlier.
+Keep in mind that if the link from your merge tag already includes a protocol (e.g., `https://`), you need to change the protocol option to **Other**.

 ![Editing a text element - link dialog opened.](./personalization-07.png)

-If you want to refer to data that you send in the request body when you send a triggered or transactional email, you will still need to type in the merge tag yourself.
-Just follow the same object structure that you had in the request.
-So for example, if you send the following data:
+If you want to refer to data passed in the request body when sending a triggered or transactional email, you’ll need to type the merge tag manually.
+Just follow the object structure from your request.
+For example, if you send:

 ```json
 ...